Rk432/Go-vs-C-Concurrency/README.md

 ## Outputs

-getting MACD for 400 days for 5 companies one thread finds MACD for a day for all 5 companies therefore we are running 400 threads
+- Getting MACD for 400 days for 5 companies
+- One thread finds MACD for a day for all 5 companies
+- Therefore we are running 400 threads

 ### C program